Hello everyone,

 - Find tips for setting new goals;

-Good quality: room at 18.5° and a good quantity: between 8 a.m. and 9 a.m.;
+Good quality: room at 18.5° and good quantity: between 8 a.m. and 9 a.m.;

 -

-- The parasympathetic system , which stimulated by calm and relaxation, promotes relaxation and regeneration;
+- The parasympathetic system , which, stimulated by calm and relaxation, promotes relaxation and regeneration;

 - A book to recommend : “Why we sleep”, by Matthew Walker